Zhang-lab/ATAC-seq_QC_analysis/Usage.md

 `-t`: specify the number of threads to be used, defaulted as `24`.\
 `-m`: specify the marker, and can be named by user.\
 `-h`: for help.

+If you are only interested in mm10, download `http://brc.wustl.edu/SPACE/chengl/Docker/atac_seq_full.sh` instead.

 #### 2) Run it line by line
 ```bash